top of page

 Your Best Customers Are Already Looking for Someone Else

 She didn't see it coming.
 The CEO I was working with had just wrapped up her strongest revenue quarter in three years.
 The team was celebrating.
 Pipeline looked healthy.
 Retention numbers were holding steady.
 Then Q2 hit.
 Three of her top five accounts didn't renew.
 Two had already signed with a competitor.
 One sent a two-sentence email: "We've decided to go in a different direction.
 Thank you for the partnership."
 No warning.
 No complaint.
 No chance to fix it.
-That's the th
+That's the thi

 Lisa Perry